Festival Music and Culture of the Caribbean

 The tuition for this course is included in Spring semester.

-Included in Program Fee: Roundtrip airfare from U.S. to Trinidad and Tobago; accommodations while abroad; ground-based transportation; two meals per day; organized activities; host institution fees; and emergency medical insurance ($1.80 a day, for every day traveling).
+Included in Program Fee: Roundtrip airfare from U.S. to Trinidad and Tobago; accommodations while abroad; ground-based transportation; two meals per day; organized activities; host institution fees; and emergency medical insurance.

 Out-of-pocket Expenses: Between $100-150 for meals not included in program fee.
 Please note that this estimate will vary based on individual spending habits and does not cover the cost of a new passport.
 Students should ask their program leaders for more details about estimated out-of-pocket expenses.

 |Payment||Due Date||Amount Due|